Quantumben/QuantumBen/README.md

 # Hey There, I'm Benedict Goodluck

 I'm a passionate software engineer with a strong foundation in web development and a burning desire to excel in the field.
-Currently, I'm Scientist turned software developer harnessing the power of code to understand and utilize the intricacies of the cosmos and electron behavior.
+I'm Scientist turned software developer harnessing the power of code to understand and utilize the intricacies of the cosmos and electron behavior.

 ## Skills